 Cue for the Walk

-Gather your reins so that you feel a light contact between your hands and the bit.
+Gather your reins so you feel a light contact between your hands and the bit.
 Use both lower legs to squeeze the horse lightly behind the girth area.
 Your leg above the knee should remain motionless.
-At the same time, as you cue with your legs, cue with your seat by pushing forward slightly with your seat muscles.
+At the same time as you cue with your legs, cue with your seat by pushing forward slightly with your seat muscles.

 Some horses are less willing to move forward than others.
 If your horse doesn't begin to walk, try nudging with your lower leg.
 If that doesn't work, urge the horse forward with your heels.

-Riding the Walk:
+Riding the Walk

-Seat and Back: Make sure you are sitting square in the saddle, and that your balance is not shifted to one side.
+- Seat and back: Make sure you are sitting square in the saddle, and that your balance is not shifted to one side.
 Again, a crooked rider will make a crooked horse.

-Hands: Your hands should be steady with light contact on the reins.
+- Hands: Your hands should be steady with light contact on the reins.
 As the horse walks, its head will move slightly with each step.
 Follow this movement as you hold the reins by flexing your hands and wrists slightly.

 Refining Your Cues